codeway3/ChronoRetrace/README.md

 ## ✨ Key Features

--   **Multi-Market Data**: Fetches and displays data for both A-shares and US stocks.
+-   **Multi-Market Data**: Fetches and displays data for A-shares, US stocks, and major cryptocurrencies.
--   **Interactive Charts**: Utilizes ECharts to provide responsive, interactive K-line (candlestick) charts with time range selection.
+-   **Interactive Charts**: Utilizes ECharts to provide responsive, interactive K-line (candlestick) charts with time range selection and key Moving Averages (MA5, MA10, MA20, MA60).
 -   **Financial Data Overview**: Displays key performance indicators (KPIs), annual earnings, and corporate actions for selected stocks.
 -   **Strategy Backtesting**: A flexible backtesting engine to test investment strategies.
 Comes with a simple "buy and hold" strategy as a baseline.
 -   **Modern Tech Stack**: Built with FastAPI on the backend for high performance and React on the frontend for a responsive user experience.